-Confirmtkt Launches Free Cancellation Protection on Train Bookings
+Confirmtkt launches Free Cancellation Protection on train bookings

+Underlining its commitment to providing customers a seamless experience while booking train tickets, Confirmtkt, the Bengaluru-based online train ticket discovery and booking engine, has recently introduced Free Cancellation Protection on its platform.

-BANGALORE, Feb.
-17, 2020 /PRNewswire/ -- Underlining its commitment to providing customers a seamless experience while booking train tickets, Confirmtkt, the Bangalore-based online train ticket discovery and booking engine, has recently introduced Free Cancellation Protection on its platform.
+Bengaluru (Karnataka) [India], Feb 17 (ANI/PRNewswire): Underlining its commitment to providing customers a seamless experience while booking train tickets, Confirmtkt, the Bengaluru-based online train ticket discovery and booking engine, has recently introduced Free Cancellation Protection on its platform.
 With this, Confirmtkt becomes the first-ever platform to offer free cancellation on train bookings.
-On opting for this protection, users are entitled to get full refund at the time of cancellation without any questions asked.
-Users opting for the 'Free Cancellation Protection' can cancel their train tickets 4 hours before the departure or until the chart preparation.
+On opting for this protection, users are entitled to get a full refund at the time of cancellation without any questions asked.
+Users opting for the 'Free Cancellation Protection' can cancel their train tickets four hours before the departure or until the chart preparation.

-Tatkal passengers can also avail full refund on cancellation while the 'Free Cancellation Protection' is not applicable for current reservation booking tickets as of now.
-In case of partial cancellations, the full refund would be equal to the base fare of the cancelled passenger only.

 Confirmtkt uses advanced graph-based technology and utilizes multiple quotas available for travel by the Indian railways to give its users a better chance of getting a ticket even for last-minute bookings.
 The alternate travel options suggested by Confirmtkt would include options on the same train, options combining different trains, a combination of train and bus.
-Currently the platform serves about 5 million users monthly and books about 30,000 tickets per day.
-The platform is available in English and 7 other regional languages - Hindi, Tamil, Telugu, Kannada, Marathi, Malayalam and Bengali.
+Currently, the platform serves about five million users monthly and books about 30,000 tickets per day.
+The platform is available in English and seven other regional languages - Hindi, Tamil, Telugu, Kannada, Marathi, Malayalam, and Bengali.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)